zak-45/WLEDAudioSyncRTMGC/README.md

 https://github.com/zak-45/WLEDAudioSyncRTMGC/releases

-This is a portable nodejs version with all included (made with pkg)
+This is a portable nodejs version with all included (made with pkg).

+Once running, open your browser and go to https://localhost:8000/WLEDAudioSyncRTMGC/

+You need to accept the self-signed certificate.
+If you want to customize it, you need to download the source, generate a certificate and copy the .key and .cert file under security folder.

 ## To start project locally (Dev version):